B612-Asteroid-Institute/mpcq/docs/source/bigquery_dataset.rst

        WHERE stn in ("W68", "T08", "T05", "M22")
        GROUP BY stn;

 The clustered view typically provides:
     - 80%+ reduction in data processed
     - Significantly faster query execution
     - Lower query costs

 2. **Query Best Practices**:
     - Use clustered views when possible for better performance
     - Filter on indexed columns when possible
     - Use ``LIMIT`` to test queries before running on full dataset
-   - Consider partitioning large result sets

 Example Queries
 -------------